-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for PriorityMedicare (Employer PPO) members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

+Section 2.1 What are the drug payment stages for PriorityMedicare Select members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under PriorityMedicare (Employer PPO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under PriorityMedicare Select.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
-Keep in mind you are always responsible for the plan's monthly premium (if applicable) regardless of the drug payment stage.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

-Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 (Details are in Section 4 of this chapter.)
 You begin in this stage when you fill your first prescription of the year.
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-Because you have an employer group plan, you are only responsible for your share of the cost.
+During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
 You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the plan year.
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

+Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")